honguyen00/code-snippet/README.md

 ![This is the overall look of the website](assets/images/fullscreen.png)

 When you want to copy a snippet of css code, click on the card that contain the piece of code.
-The card will be hightlighted as well as the block of code will be selected.
+The card will be hightlighted and the block of code will be selected.
 Then you can right click -> copy (CTRL + C) and paste the code the wherever you want.

 <p align="center">
   <img src="assets/images/smallscreen.png" alt="demo image of clicking on a card" />